 Along Pinto Basin Road is the Cholla Cactus Garden that has specimens of great size and density along a 0.25-mile trail.
 I was curious what circumstance or environment favored their concentration in this little spot.

-Halfway into the park, I was driving over a mountain range that marks the transition zone between the Colorado and Mojave deserts, which is a unique aspect of the park.
+Halfway into the park, I entered a mountain range that marks the transition zone between the Colorado and Mojave deserts, which dichotomy is a unique aspect of the park.
 Almost immediately, there were what looked like gigantic rounded boulders stacked and fitted to each other, like a monolithic jigsaw puzzle.
 The rectangular joint patterns are a clue that they cracked in place.
 Over the course of millions of years, the granite chemically weathered underground, the layer above it eroded and the rock exposed.
 They were everywhere in the park as well as along much of 395.

 I saw the last of the Joshua trees around Lone Pine, where the Mojave Desert ends and the Great Basin begins.